mjohnson518/supernova-web/docs/nova-docs/node-operation/disaster-recovery.md

 ## Future Improvements

-The SuperNova team is working on enhancing disaster recovery capabilities:
+The Supernova team is working on enhancing disaster recovery capabilities:
 - Implementation of a dedicated ResilienceManager with advanced self-healing
 - Distributed recovery across a cluster of nodes
 - Machine learning-based early corruption detection